-The Operator shall fix the hours of work.
+The Employer shall fix the hours of work.
 A supervisor shall assign workers specific starting and ending times and schedule meal and rest periods.

 Employee work schedules shall be posted at least seven (7) days prior to the first workday on the schedule.
-Changes to the posted schedule may be made by the Operator to meet the needs of the business, including the right to send workers home after the start of their shift.
+Changes to the posted schedule may be made by the Employer to meet the needs of the business, including the right to send workers home after the start of their shift.
 If an employee is sent home by a supervisor due to lack of work after arriving to work a scheduled shift, such employee will be paid for actual time worked or two (2) hours at the employee's regular rate of pay, whichever is greater.

 If a worker wishes to change a scheduled day with another worker, both must sign a written request, and it must be approved by their supervisor.
-No such changes will be approved if they result in overtime.
+ER rejects proposed deletion of this sentence.

-In the event that the Operator elects to change the method of scheduling currently in place in the Center, the Operator agrees to notify the Union at least thirty (30) days prior to the effective date of the change to discuss the change and potential other alternatives and further agrees to meet with the Union, upon request, to discuss the changes.
+In the event that the Employer elects to change the method of scheduling currently in place in the Center, the Employer agrees to notify the Union at least thirty (30) days prior to the effective date of the change to discuss the change and potential other alternatives and further agrees to meet with the Union, upon request, to discuss the changes.